airyhq/airy/docs/docs/concepts/metadata.md

 | contact.last_name  | Hopper |
 | state              | open   |

-For the API payloads this gets assembled to the following metadata document:
+The API payloads expose this list as the following metadata document:

 ```json5
 {